Benrobo/hngx-be/s-2/Documentation.md

 Feel free to explore the code and contribute to the project.

 Thank you for using our API!
 If you have any questions or encounter issues, please don't hesitate to reach out.

-Please replace `"http://localhost:3000"` with the actual base URL where your API is hosted in the "Getting Started" section.
-Additionally, replace the GitHub repository link in the "Repository" section with your actual repository URL.